Open source · CC BY 4.0

 TL;DR) Read This First (Non-Negotiables)

-• Log intentional architectural violations in CHANGELOG.md with #lessonslearned.
+• Log intentional architectural deviations in CHANGELOG.md with #lessonslearned.

 0) How to Use This Doc